AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/program-analytics/create-a-program-analyzer.md

 >* [Compare Program Effectiveness with the Program Analyzer](compare-program-effectiveness-with-the-program-analyzer.md)
 >* [Explore Program & Channel Details with the Program Analyzer](explore-program-and-channel-details-with-the-program-analyzer.md)
 >* [Clone a Program Analyzer](clone-a-program-analyzer.md)
->

 >[!NOTE]
 >
 >Many of the metrics you can choose in the program analyzer are available with first-touch (FT) and multi-touch (MT) calculations.
-It is important to understand the [difference between FT and MT attribution](../../../../product-docs/reporting/revenue-cycle-analytics/revenue-tools/understanding-attribution.md).
+It is important to understand the [difference between FT and MT attribution](/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-tools/attribution/understanding-attribution.md).

 >[!NOTE]
->
->**Deep Dive**
 >
 >Learn more in  [Basic Reporting](http://docs.marketo.com/display/docs/basic+reporting) and  [Revenue Cycle Explorer](http://docs.marketo.com/display/docs/revenue+cycle+analytics).